Compound Drugs

 • Contact your doctor to request a different drug to treat your condition.

 This step happens while you wait at the pharmacy.
-It may take 15–20 minutes.
+It may take 15 to 20 minutes.

-Your doctor can request pre-authorization for the compound drug if they can’t substitute an ingredient or prescribe a different drug for you.
-This allows Express Scripts to individually review your prescription to make sure it’s safe, effective, and medically necessary.
+Your doctor can request prior authorization for the compound drug if they can’t substitute an ingredient or prescribe a different drug for you.
+This allows Express Scripts to individually review your prescription to make sure it’s safe, effective, and .

-This step usually takes about 5 days from when Express Scripts gets all the necessary paperwork.
+This step usually takes about five days from when Express Scripts gets all the necessary paperwork.

 If your compound drug doesn’t get approved, you have 90 days to request a formal appeal.